GerardNasser/GerardNasser/README.md

 ## About

-> **Bioinformatics PhD candidate at UNC Charlotte** building reproducible computational tools for genomic and microbiome research.
-I work at the intersection of biology, data science, and software engineering — turning raw sequencing data into pipelines other people can actually use.
+> **Bioinformatics PhD candidate at UNC Charlotte** working on Hi-C / 3D-genome analysis and microbiome research.
+I sit at the wet-lab / dry-lab boundary and spend most of my dry-lab time turning raw sequencing data into reproducible pipelines and desktop tools other people can actually run.

 <br/>